CraigChamberlain/SolarLunarDate/docs/my-calendar.md

 questions:
     - q: 'This Calendar will use Coordinated Universal Time (UTC):'
       a: |
         The moon has the same phase apparent to the earth irrespective of time zone.
 Initially, my calendar will not count hours.
 A local component and a subdivision of the day may be introduced at a later date.
-For example tides may bisect a day but depend very largely locality as do, sunrises and sunsets.
+For example tides may bisect a day but depend very largely on locality as do, sunrises and sunsets.
     - q: 'The Measurement of Years:'
       a: |
         The earth completes a circuit of the sun roughly, every 365.25 days.
 Any given point in this cycle could be called the start/end of a year although there are four natural points to choose from, namely the [solstices](https://en.wikipedia.org/wiki/Solstice) and [equinoxes](https://en.wikipedia.org/wiki/Equinox).
 For example in the Gregorian calendar, the new year is related but not identical to the winter solstice which is usually the 21st or 22nd of December, the shortest day of the year as experienced in the Northern Hemisphere (N.B this same event would be observed as the summer solstice in the Southern Hemisphere).